Bridging the Long Island Library Community |

 Hofstra University | Rehabilitation, Education, Communication, and Business |

-Long Island University-C. W. Post | Biological Sciences and Health Sciences, Business, Political Science, Library Information and Science |
+Long Island University-C. W. Post | Biological Sciences and Health Sciences, Business, Education, Performing Arts, Political Science, Library Information and Science, and Veterinary Medicine. |

 Molloy College | Nursing, Health Sciences, Education, and Social Sciences |

-Nassau Community College | Allied Health Sciences, History and Literature |
+Nassau Community College | Allied Health Sciences, History, and Literature |

 New York College of Health Professions | Massage, Acupuncture, and Oriental Medicine |

-New York College of Traditional Chinese Medicine | Acupuncture, Oriental Medicine, Herbal Formula, Traditional Chinese Medicine, Western Bio-Science, Eastern Nutrition, Medical Qi Gong and Tui Na, Herbology |
+New York College of Traditional Chinese Medicine | Acupuncture, Oriental Medicine, Chinese Herbal Medicine, Traditional Chinese Medicine, Biomedicine, Eastern Nutrition, Qi Gong Energy Practice and Tui Na. |

 New York Institute of Technology |

-Stony Brook University | History, Linguistics, STEM, Medicine, Engineering |
+Stony Brook University | History, Social Sciences, Religious Studies, Cultural Studies and Literature, STEM, and Health |

-SUNY Old Westbury | Black Studies, Gender Studies, American Studies, Cross-Cultural Studies |
+SUNY Old Westbury | Black Studies, Gender Studies, American Studies, Cross-Cultural Studies, Interdisciplinary Studies |

 Suffolk County Community College | Nursing Careers, Business Careers, Environmental Science/ Technology |